Belgium, Destinations, Luxembourg, Netherlands, Packing Lists, Style, Travel, Travel Tips

 I only had the chance to wear this dress once, since the weather changed dramatically by the end of our trip, but magical Delft was a great place to wear it.
 Not pictured here, I believe I brought along my leather jacket on this day, as I like the contrast of soft silk and hard leather.

-Alyssa wears a black silk top with black jeans and white sneakers
+Alyssa wears a black top and jeans with sneakers in Luxembourg

 | Black Raw Silk Top | Black Skinny Jeans | Gumsole Sneakers* | Open Cardigan* | Crossbody Bag* |